Food Truck/Trailer/Cart Vending

 3. Pass an inspection conducted by the License Investigation Unit of the Rochester Police Department and the Fire Safety Division of the Rochester Fire Department.

 Note: It could take up to 30 days to process the application, please plan accordingly.

 What is the cost of a solicitor's license?

 - $7: Application fee (which is deducted from the licensing fee)

-- $750: Fee for license to vend in both pilot program Center City locations and approved locations outside of Center City.
+- $750: Fee for license to vend from a cart in Center City locations and approved locations outside of Center City

-- $250: Fee for license to vend only in approved locations outside of the City Center.
+- $250: Fee for license to vend from a cart only in approved locations outside of the Center City

 - $56: Three-day Special Promotion Event Solicitor License